Table of Contents

 4. Clear Communication is More Efficient

-The Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) considers implementing a medical answering service important enough to add it to their annual survey results.
+The Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) considers implementing a medical answering service important enough to add to their annual survey results.

 So, it’s certainly something that you should consider necessary too.

 From an efficiency standpoint, the fewer calls patients need to make to resolve their pre-care or post-care issues, the better.
-Having live agents at a medical answering service responding to your patients help gets their questions answered right the first time.
+Having live agents at a medical answering service responding to your patients helps gets their questions answered right the first time.